EmmaJane22/explorer-scouts/README.md

 * During my middle mentor meeting, we realised the hero images were loading slowly, so I fixed this by reducing the image size and compressing the images using tinypng.com.
 The lower resolution hero images load much faster.

+* Friends and family were asked to test the site and discovered the photos did not display on events.html.
+This was due to a missing end tag, which fixed the problem.

 * After running W3C html validator I discovered that the events.html page didn't display.
 This was fixed by adding in an end section tag which was missing.

+* After running the Lighthouse check, it recommended changing to the latest versions of Bootstrap (v.
+5.1.3), therefore I updated my code to this version.
+This then prevented the hamburger menu working on mobile view.
+I fixed this by checking the code against the code sourced on getbootstrap.com and found the toggler class needed BS adding.
+Then then fixed the problem and allowed the hamburger menu to expand again.

+* The Lighthouse report for the Contact page showed a missing form label, which I fixed.

 # Deployment

 # Future Implementations

+* I will research using NextGen formats for images in future.

 # Credits